 - Stage 2: Explore new policy directions

-The AgRefresh process is organized around a list of tasks and engagement activities, with the outcomes of each stage summarized in a report to council.
+The AgRefresh process was organized around a list of tasks and engagement activities, with the outcomes of each stage summarized in a report to council.

 Stage 1 focused on understanding the current state of agriculture in Abbotsford.
 Community and industry engagement helped identify trends, opportunities, challenges, and key themes for further work in Stage 2.